 Students also leverage their editing training to pursue graduate school in a variety of disciplines.

-The editing program is challenging and rigorous: the core courses (for the minor) include three courses in the history, theory, and structure of English; three courses in editing skills (plus some introduction to other aspects of the publishing industry); and one course in related computer skills.
-The editing major will include these same elements, plus a series of electives covering linguistic principles and software tools that deepen and broaden student understanding and skill with editing methods.
+The editing program is challenging and rigorous.
+The core of the minor includes three courses in the history, theory, and structure of English; three courses in editing skills (plus some introduction to other aspects of the publishing industry); and one course in related computer skills.
+The editing major includes these elements plus a series of electives covering linguistic principles and software tools that deepen and broaden student understanding of and skills in editing methods.

-You need to understand how linguistics study will be useful to you as an editor, YOU SHOULD REVIEW the slide presentations found below:
+To understand how studying linguistics will be useful to you as an editor, make sure to review the slide presentations below:

 For the English grammar course (ELANG 325):